Feasts, festive events, dazzling lights and historic temples. This is how we're celebrating Deepavali in Singapore!

 How to celebrate Deepavali in Singapore

-6. Admire the gorgeous display of colourful lights
+3. Admire the colourful lights at Little India

 Every year, Little India turns it on for Deepavali with its eye-popping light-up.
-Just when you think the street lights can’t get any more dazzling, out come massive peacocks, lotus flowers and oil lamps beautifying Serangoon Road.
+Just when you think the street lights can’t get any more dazzling, out come massive peacocks, lotus flowers and oil lamps beautifying Serangoon Road and Race Course Road.
 You seriously can’t miss it – time to plan an evening stroll!

 7. Indulge in a festive meal at top Indian restaurants